gpoljsak2k/gpoljsak2k/README.md

 ### 🔹 price-tracker

-A modular CLI price tracking system with unit price normalization, basket comparison and automated CI testing.
+A grocery price intelligence tool with unit normalization, store comparison, and a Streamlit UI.

 Tech stack: